rjhall2011/rjhall2011/README.md

 - 👋 Hi, I’m @rjhall2011
-- 👀 I’m interested in ... gaming and coding
+- 👀 I’m interested in ...
+Coding and Gaming
-- 🌱 I’m currently learning ...Github and Coding
+- 🌱 I’m currently mastering ...React and MYSQL
 - 💞️ I’m looking to collaborate on ...
 Projects
-- 📫 How to reach me ... on github or slack
+- 📫 How to reach me ... on linkedin or slack

 <!---
 rjhall2011/rjhall2011 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.